Frechmatz/cl-synthesizer/README.md

 *   rack The rack.
 *   duration-seconds Duration in seconds of how long to play the rack.
 If for example the duration is 2 seconds and the sample rate of the rack as declared by its environment is 44100, then the update function of the rack will be called 88200 times.
-*   :attach-speaker If t then the audio device as declared by the environment of the rack will be instantiated and attached to the LINE-OUT virtual module of the rack.
+*   :attach-speaker If t then the audio device as declared by the environment property :audio-device is instantiated and attached to the rack.
-*   :attach-midi If t then the MIDI device as declared by the environment of the rack will be instantiated and attached to the MIDI-IN virtual module of the rack.
+*   :attach-midi If t then the MIDI device as declared by the environment property :midi-device is instantiated and attached to the rack.

 The current implementation of the play-rack function assumes that an audio device is blocking.